aishadahesh/uoh-ay26-ai-agent-debate/docs/PLAN.md

 Expected results:

 - Ruff reports no violations.
-- Pytest passes with coverage above 85 percent.
+- Pytest passes with coverage at or above 85 percent.
 - CLI menu opens.
-- Debate can run with Gemini, OpenAI, or mock fallback.
+- Debate runs with real providers when keys and quotas are available.
+- Debate falls back cleanly to mock when configured providers are unavailable.
-- Transcript can be shown and saved.
+- Transcript display and export work.

-## 5. Provider Plan

-Default role providers:

-1. Judge uses Gemini.
-2. Pro uses Groq.
-3. Con uses OpenAI.

-Provider priority in `provider: auto` mode:

-1. Gemini if `GEMINI_API_KEY` is present and not a placeholder.
-2. Groq if `GROQ_API_KEY` is present and not a placeholder.
-3. OpenAI if `OPENAI_API_KEY` is present and not a placeholder.
-4. Mistral if `MISTRAL_API_KEY` is present and not a placeholder.
-5. Mock mode if no real key exists and mock fallback is enabled.

-Provider errors:

-- Gemini quota errors are summarized.
-- Groq quota errors are summarized.
-- Mistral quota errors are summarized.
-- OpenAI quota errors are summarized.
-- Provider fallback is stored in message metadata.
-- Transcript debate content remains clean.

 ## 6. Testing Strategy

 Unit tests cover:

-- Message schema validation.
-- Routing rules.
 - Config loading and topic framing.
+- Message validation.
+- Router validation.
 - Provider selection.
-- Mock provider behavior.
+- Mock argument generation and scoring.
-- Gemini error summarization.
+- Gemini error handling.
+- Judge decision formatting.
-- Logging and transcript export.
+- Logger reset, transcript read, and transcript export.
-- CLI menu behavior.
+- CLI command behavior.
-- Watchdog behavior.
+- Watchdog checks.

 Integration tests cover:

 - Mock debate orchestration.
+- Process startup for Pro, Con, and Judge.
 - Transcript creation.
-- Child process turn-taking.
+- Child process cleanup.

+## 7. Results Evidence Plan

+The `results/` folder is used for saved transcript examples that can be inspected without rerunning the app.
+Current examples cover:

+- Default assignment topic.
+- A custom sports comparison topic.
+- A custom labor-market AI topic.

+For submission, keep at least one transcript from a real-provider run if quota and network access allow it.
+If only mock fallback is available, clearly explain that the run demonstrates system behavior but not real LLM quality.

-## 7. Submission Checklist
+## 8. Submission Checklist

 - Confirm `.env` is not tracked.
-- Confirm `.env.example` has placeholders only.
+- Confirm `.env.example` contains placeholders only.
-- Save at least one transcript export.
-- Capture screenshots of menu, debate run, transcript, tests, and Ruff.
+- Run tests and Ruff.
+- Save transcript evidence.
+- Confirm docs match the current implementation.
+- Confirm `results/` contains relevant transcript examples.
-- Confirm GitHub repository is public or shared with the lecturer.
+- Confirm GitHub repository is accessible to the grader.
-- Submit the same repository link for both pair members if working in pairs.
+- Submit the repository link requested by the course.

-## 8. Future Improvements
+## 9. Future Improvements

-- Add Groq or OpenRouter provider.
+- Add OpenRouter as another OpenAI-compatible provider.
-- Add local LM Studio provider.
+- Add local LM Studio or Ollama provider support.
+- Add Markdown/PDF transcript export.
+- Add per-round judge feedback.
-- Add richer source extraction and citation formatting.
+- Add richer citation extraction.
+- Add a simple web UI while preserving the CLI.
 - Add configurable debate order.
-- Add per-round judge feedback.
+- Add stronger evidence validation for source URLs.
-- Add transcript export to Markdown and PDF.